How to Drain Your Water Heater: A Step-by-Step Guide

 Keep Your Water Heater Sediment-Free for Best Results

 Tank water heaters are still a great option for supplying your hot water needs.
 Draining the tank every 1-2 years will help clear out sediment buildup and keep things running at peak efficiency.
-If you think your water heater is past the point of efficient heating, consider looking for water heater replacement in Sharonville from a technician you trust.
+If you think your water heater is past the point of efficient heating, consider looking for water heater replacement in the U.S. from a technician you trust.